JPLMLIA/sudsconf/call.md

 # Conference Call for Abstracts

 The Science Understanding through Data Science (SUDS) Conference Committee invites authors to submit an abstract for the 1st Annual SUDS Conference, held in-person at the California Institute of Technology from **August 21st to 23rd, 2024**.
-The complete schedule is available at **[TBD]**.
+The complete schedule will be finalized after acceptance notifications.

 ## Reviews and Timeline
 - Submission Deadline: **May 3rd, 2024**
 - Acceptance Notification: **[TBD]**
 - Conference: **August 21st to 23rd, 2024**

 Abstracts will be reviewed for quality and alignment.
-Accepted abstracts will then be apportioned a 30-minute invited oral session, a 15-minute lightning oral session, or a poster presentation based on author preference and availability.
+Accepted abstracts will then be apportioned a 30-minute extended oral session, a 15-minute lightning oral session, or a poster presentation based on author preference and availability.
 Due to the small scale of this inaugural year, we anticipate a limited number (<200) of attendees.

 ## Introduction
 [SUDS](https://www.jpl.nasa.gov/go/suds) began as an internal initiative at the Caltech/NASA Jet Propulsion Laboratory to develop and implement a roadmap for creating scientific understanding based on state-of-the-art data science methodologies.
 However, it is a need shared across organizations, institutions, research domains, and countries.
 The central organizing principle of this conference is to create the network of those working on SUDS under different names, research domains, and institutions.